Prime (Malibu Comics): Ultraforce

 Later Prime formed part of Ultraforce and fought the subterrain warlord Attalon.
 Prime had the idea of forming the team, after listening to a remark from Hardcase and begin recruiting members.
 He ended fighting Prototype again.
 In the aftermath of the invasion of Attalon, Prime joined other heroes, an presented to the President of United States in the White House.
 When Hardcase was being defeated by N.M.E., Prime arrived to save the hero and destroyed the mechanic menace.
 Shortly after, Prime was attacked by the serial killer Rafferty.
 Prime and some friends went to the Godwheel.

 Black September

 Prime and Prototype met the Marvel hero Black Knight when he arrived to the Ultraverse.
 Prime and Prototype battled the hero, but they overcame the misunderstanding, listening the story of the visitor.
-In the crossover with the Avengers, Prime battled Thor (comics).
-He also meet the Hulk and Captain America.
+In the crossover with the Avengers, Prime battled Thor.
+He also met the Hulk and Captain America.
 Kevin was lost in the Marvel Universe and befriended Spider-Man.
 He transformed briefly in a spider-theme Prime called Spider-Prime.
-Prime had his last solo fight against Lord Pumpkin in Brasil.
+Prime had his last solo fight against Lord Pumpkin in Brazil.
 Afterwards, he joined Ultraforce in the final assault against Demonseed.

 A Spider-Prime version of the character was seen in the Spider-Verse event.